LouisSavoie/horizontal-template/instructions.md

 5. *Font Awesome CDN* - replace the CDN with your own Font Awesome Kit.
 [Link](https://fontawesome.com/)
 6. Header(Navbar)
     * Replace text for h1.
-    * Change classes of Nav items to 'on' if you are using it's corrisponding section or 'off' if you are not.
+    * Change classes of Nav items to 'off' if you are not using it's corrisponding section.
     * Change classes of Nav items to 'o1' - 'o20' to reorder them.
 Set to 'o100' to send to the end.
     * Change class of Header to 'stay' for a header to stay at the top of the page, leave as 'move' for Header to stay at the top of the window.
 7. Topinfo